Lawyer Chapter Handbook

 A. Aspects of Diversity

-Diversity means understanding and valuing the characteristics and beliefs in addition to ensuring the participation of people from a wide range of communities, including people of different ethnic and racial backgrounds, gender, physical abilities, sexual orientation, gender identity and expression, socio-economic status, religious and spiritual values, and national origin.
+Diversity means understanding and valuing the characteristics and beliefs of people from a wide range of communities while ensuring their participation, including people of different ethnic and racial backgrounds, gender, physical abilities, sexual orientation, gender identity and expression, socio-economic status, religious and spiritual values, and national origin.
 Diversity within the scope of ACS’s mission also means reaching out and including a broad array of lawyers in your chapter who work across the various fields of the legal profession, including government, in-house, law firm and public interest attorneys, law professors, judges, and grassroots activists.

-Take the time to focus on each person who seems interested in ACS, in what ACS does, and in what ACS has to offer him or her.
+Take the time to focus on each person who seems interested in ACS, in what ACS does, and in what ACS has to offer them.
 Make your ACS chapter a home for any lawyer who shares a commitment to progressive values.

 C. Planning and Programming